 Restrictive procedures severely reduce the size of the stomach to hold less food, but the digestive functions remain intact.
 This type of procedure may be referred to as a "gastric stapling" or a "gastric banding" procedure.

-Typically, malabsorptive procedures result in more weight loss than restrictive procedures, but lead to more nutritional deficiencies.
+Typically, malabsorptive procedures result in more weight loss than restrictive procedures.

 Click here to view the

 Online Resources of Men's Health